AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl9VideoFrame2.png)
 _Figure 20 - Second frame of down to up animation in run_

 The second frame from the run shows the character’s right leg in front of their left.
 The frame that should be present showing the character’s right leg behind their left leg is missing.
 The game runs at 20 fps which means a single missing frame represents 30 ms of missing gameplay.
-Some frames appear to have been omitted or duplicated during the encoding process, complicating analysis.
+The team observed similar frames which appear to have been omitted or duplicated during the encoding process throughout the video, complicating frame-by-frame analysis.

-More significantly, gameplay is entirely missing at other points in the run.
+However, gameplay is entirely missing at other points in the run in ways that cannot be explained by this encoder behavior.
 At 2:58, the red portal is already visible when entering dlvl 15, indicating roughly 5 frames of missing gameplay:

 ![](Attachments/dlvl15RedPortalMissingFrames.png)
 _Figure 21 - Red portal visible in lower-left_

 The same issue is also present at 3:28 where the teleport spell appears to have progressed a few frames when returning from the cutscene.

-As described in [[#Inconsistent Shop Inventory Rerolling]], exiting the shop menu does not cause shop inventory to change, which indicates the gameplay needed to generate a new shop was omitted.
+As described in [[#Inconsistent Shop Inventory Rerolling]], exiting the shop menu does not cause the shop inventory to change, which indicates the gameplay needed to generate a new shop was omitted.

 These various portions of missing video indicate video splices were used which removed portions of gameplay instead of just removing portions of loading screens.
 The removed gameplay shortened the calculated run length using the timing method described in [[#Runtime Discrepancies]] and served to further misrepresent the length of the run.